Tokugawa shogunate: History

 Society in the Tokugawa period, unlike in previous shogunates, was supposedly based on the strict class hierarchy originally established by Toyotomi Hideyoshi.
-The daimyō (lords) were at the top, followed by the warrior-caste of samurai, with the farmers, artisans, and traders ranking below.
+The daimyō were at the top, followed by the warrior-caste of samurai, with the farmers, artisans, and traders ranking below.
 In some parts of the country, particularly smaller regions, daimyō, and samurai were more or less identical, since daimyō might be trained as samurai, and samurai might act as local rulers.

 The largely inflexible nature of this social stratification system unleashed disruptive forces over time.
 Taxes on the peasantry were set at fixed amounts that did not account for inflation or other changes in monetary value.
 As a result, the tax revenues collected by the samurai landowners increasingly declined over time.
 A 2017 study found that peasant rebellions and desertion lowered tax rates and inhibited state growth in the Tokugawa shogunate.
+In total, historians have documented approximately 3,000 such outbreaks of peasant unrest and violence against authority between 1590 and 1871.

-By the mid-18th century, both the shogun and daimyos were hampered by financial difficulties, whereas more wealth flowed to the merchant class.
+By the mid-18th century, both the shōgun and daimyō were hampered by financial difficulties, whereas more wealth flowed to the merchant class.
 Peasant uprisings and samurai discontent became increasingly prevalent.
-Some reforms were enacted to attend to these issues such as the Kansei reform (1787–1793) by Matsudaira Sadanobu.
-He bolstered the bakufu's rice stockpiles and mandated daimyos to follow suit.
+Some reforms were enacted to attend to these issues such as the Kansei reforms (1787–1793) by Matsudaira Sadanobu.
+He bolstered the bakufu's rice stockpiles and mandated daimyō to follow suit.
 He cut down urban spending, allocated reserves for potential famines, and urged city-dwelling peasants to return to rural areas.

 By 1800, Japan included five cities with over 100,000 residents, and three among the world's twenty cities that had more than 300,000 inhabitants.
 Edo likely claimed the title of the world's most populous city, housing over one million people.